approvals/ApprovalTests.cpp/doc/MaintainingDocumentation.md

     * [Automated checking of links in documentation](#automated-checking-of-links-in-documentation)
     * [Other checks of documentation](#other-checks-of-documentation)<!-- endToc -->

+## Purpose of this page

 We welcome improvements to the documentation!
-Here's how we manage the documentation files.
+Here's how we manage the _content_ of the documentation files.

-## Purpose of this page

-This page provides information for those maintaining the _content_ of the project's documentation.

 For information on how that content is built and published, see [Building the Docs](/doc/BuildingDocumentation.md#top).